The translation of this document is outdated.

 statistics;

-17) to perform the necessary measures for elections of city or
+17) to perform the necessary measures for council

 18) to participate in ensuring civil defence measures;